aurni-dutta/aurni-dutta/README.md

 ### Hi there 👋

+My name is Aurni Dutta!
+I am currently a first year student majoring in Honours Computer Science, and minoring in Honours Creative Writing at the University of Guelph.

 <!--
 **aurni-dutta/aurni-dutta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.